LehtinenHenna/delivery-api/README.md

 # Usage

 To use the program when it's up and running, you can send an HTTP request to one of the end points.
-Various tools can be used for this, like Postman, curl, or sending a request from a front end server.
+Various tools can be used for this, like Postman or curl.

-For example, to send a post request manually while the Flask server is running, you can use the curl command with the --json option.
-For example:
+For example, to send a post request manually while the Flask server is running, you can use the curl command with the --json option to send the following request JSON:
 {"cart_value": 1000, "delivery_distance": 1501, "number_of_items": 4, "time": "2024-01-15T13:00:00Z"}
 ```
 curl --json '{"cart_value": 1000, "delivery_distance": 1501, "number_of_items": 4, "time": "2024-01-15T13:00:00Z"}'  http://localhost:5000/delivery-fee